cityofaustin/Residential-Permitting/_projects/general-process/consult.md

 ## 1. Collect the following information:

-Have the following information ready for your consultation:
+Have the following information ready for your consultation.

 * What is the address of the property you are working on?
 * Will you move or demolish any interior or exterior walls?